6WIND/supervision-grafana/README.md

 Quickstart
 ==========

-To start the monitoring stack, install the dependencies, clone the repository and simple use the start script by giving the configuration file to use:
+To start the monitoring stack, install the dependencies, clone the repository and simple use the start script by giving the configuration file to use.

+Depending on default the version of python on your system (/usr/bin/env python), a different ``requests`` package needs to be installed.
+For python3, install python3-requests, and for python2, install python-requests.

 ```console
 # apt-get update